KannonZenetism/zenetism-field-physics/structural-neuroscience/snx/pathologization-of-independent-framework-development.md

 Osler's paper identifies phenomena.
 It does not provide diagnostic criteria.
 At no point does the paper establish formal conditions for distinguishing:

-- A distributed cognitive process that sustains false beliefs from one that develops veracious or structurally coherent beliefs
+- A distributed cognitive process that sustains spurious beliefs from one that develops veracious or structurally coherent beliefs
 - AI collaboration that reinforces delusion from AI collaboration that supports legitimate intellectual work
 - A person whose self-narrative is pathologically confabulated from a person whose self-narrative is accurately constructed through sustained reflection
 - Framework building that constitutes "delusional thinking" from framework building that constitutes philosophical development